Read your latest personalised notifications

 “The Heart Failure congress is the most important heart failure meeting in the world.
 It is the place to get condensed up-to-date information that you can then translate into clinical practice.
 If you are working with heart failure patients you cannot afford to miss the 2018 congress,” Prof. Lainscak concluded.

-Heart Failure Congress 2020 will be submitted to the European Accreditation Council for Continuing Medical Education (EACCME) for accreditation.
+Heart Failure 2020 has been granted 19 European CME Credits (ECMECs) by the European Accreditation Council for Continuing Medical Education (EACCME).

-The EACCME is an institution of the European Union of Medical Specialists (UEMS), www.uems.net.
+The EACCME is an institution of the European Union of Medical Specialists (UEMS).

 Our mission: To reduce the burden of cardiovascular disease.